 The right-of-way in this segment of the Beltway is generally 100' wider than the segments east of the I-270 West Spur and so can accommodate some widening.
-In some locations noise walls would have to be relocated within the existing right-of-way to achieve this widening.
-According to the DEIS, no homes would be taken.

 As currently planned, there is a likely negative impact of this project on the Moses Morningstar Cemetery, an African-American site of historic significance that was separated from the Gibson Grove AME Church by the construction of the Beltway in the early 1960s.
 The cemetery of unmarked graves sits just south of the Beltway and west of Seven Locks Road.
 The issue is described in a recent Washington Post article: